 It doesn’t seem like internal sound cards are all that popular with pro gamers.
 But some use external DACs to reduce noise and improve clarity.

 Pro gamers aren’t necessarily audio experts.
 They will just use what works best for them, which mostly tends to be a standard stereo configuration.

 They also prefer to hear less bass and more treble sounds to hear footsteps and gun sounds a bit better.

 Any virtual surround or fake surround is detrimental as they won’t be able to pinpoint the exact location of the sounds in a 3D spatial environment.

-However, when Spotify or other streaming services release a lossless stream option, I’d recommend an external DAC with a good pair of headphones or audio system.
+However, when Spotify or other streaming services release a lossless stream option, I’d recommend an external DAC with a good pair of headphones or an audio system.

-Do I need a sound card for music production?
+Do I need one for music production?